dfuchss/fuchss.org/docs/projects/matrix/joinlink.md

 ### Unlinking a Join (Invite) Link
 ![Unlink](/projects/joinlink/unlink.png)

 ## Development

 Join our discussion at our matrix channel [#matrixjoinlink:fuchss.org](https://matrix.to/#/#matrixjoinlink:fuchss.org)

-* The basic functionality (commands) are located in [Main.kt](https://github.com/dfuchss/MatrixJoinLink/blob/main/src/main/kotlin/org/fuchss/matrix/joinlink/Main.kt).
-There you can also find the main method of the program.
+* The basic functionality is located in [Main.kt](https://github.com/dfuchss/MatrixJoinLink/blob/main/src/main/kotlin/org/fuchss/matrix/joinlink/Main.kt).
+There you can also find the main method of the bot.

 ### How does the bot work